San Antonio, Bandera & Fredericksburg, Texas – Travel Review

 My wife Rachel and I arrived in the ‘Weird City’ on a steamy Saturday afternoon, before picking up our car from Hertz and setting off south to San Antonio.
 Our base for the weekend was the Crockett Hotel named after the legendary Tennesseean frontiersman, memorably played on screen by John Wayne.

-With an outdoor pool, bar and a superb Western-style breakfast including pancakes, waffles and freshly ground coffee, the Crockett is ideally located just a stone’s throw from the city’s top attraction – the Alamo.
+With an outdoor pool, bar and a superb Western-style breakfast, that’s up there with my favourite Seattle best breakfasts and includes pancakes, waffles and freshly ground coffee, the Crockett is ideally located just a stone’s throw from the city’s top attraction – the Alamo.

 This small compound was the site of 200 settlers’ 13-day losing battle with Mexican Generalissimo Santa Anna’s troops in 1836 and is now a symbol of American and Texan defiance.